solomontessema/Fourier-Transform-in-Speech-Recognition/.ipynb_checkpoints/README-checkpoint.md

 - Visualize time-domain waveforms using Matplotlib.
 - Generate spectrograms to analyze frequency variations over time.
 - Extract MFCCs, a compact representation of audio signals, for machine learning.
-- Understand the Fourier Transform with provided LaTeX and PDF documentation.

 ---